 key: DOCUMENT_ENGINE_ACTIVATION_KEY

-If you already have a PostgreSQL database, you need to configure it.
+If you already have a PostgreSQL database, configure Document Engine to use it.

-To disable installation of the external PostgreSQL Helm chart(opens in a new tab), make the following change in document-engine.values.yaml:
+First, disable installation of the external PostgreSQL Helm chart(opens in a new tab) in document-engine.values.yaml:

 postgresql: